Top 4 Safest Countries to Visit Post-covid after Vaccination

 With the massive vaccination rollout all over the world, many countries have managed to stave off the spread of the corona virus, allowing a renewed sense of hope for normalcy to arise.
 However, there’s still a long way to go before things clear up, so why not plan ahead and gear up for your next adventure?
 We also urge you to check the tourist entry requirements of your desired country of destination, for the latest updates, before you get your tickets.

 It’s apparent that the countries mentioned above are among the safest and best destinations to visit after Covid, mainly due to their excellent Covid response.
 They will probably be among the first countries who will be able to confidently and securely accept tourists when the pandemic eases down.
-So, start planning and ensure you buy a good travel insurance before your trip – for extra peace of mind during these uncertain times!
+So, start planning and ensure you buy a good and cheap travel insurance before your trip – for extra peace of mind during these uncertain times!

 Please note that the case numbers and statistics may have varied from the time this article was written.